 Crop Progress and Condition for the Week Ending November 23, 2014.

-According to the National Agricultural Statistics Service in Arkansas, there were 4.5 days suitable for fieldwork for the week ending Sunday, November 23, 2014.
-Topsoil moisture supplies were 1 percent very short, 11 percent short, 75 percent adequate, and 13 percent surplus.
-Subsoil moisture supplies were 1 percent very short, 12 percent short, 77 percent adequate, and 10 percent surplus.
+Topsoil moisture supplies were rated 2 percent very short, 18 percent short, 78 percent adequate, and 2 percent surplus.
+Subsoil moisture supplies were rated 3 percent very short, 17 percent short, 79 percent adequate, and 1 percent surplus.

 Ninety-six percent of Minnesota’s corn acreage was harvested, up only 1 percentage point from last week.
 Ninety-seven percent of Minnesota’s sunflower acreage was harvested, up 2 points from last week.